HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Method

 \subsection{Layout Optimization}

 The final step in populating a support region is placing the generated scene motifs within it.
-This is achieved through a two-stage process.
-In the first stage, we provide an orthogonal projection of the support region, the bounding boxes of the scene motifs, and the sub-scene description to an VLM, prompting it to suggest initial placements and determine whether the scene motifs should be wall-aligned.
+This is achieved through a three-stage process.
+In the first stage, we provide an orthogonal projection of the support region, the bounding boxes of the scene motifs, and the sub-scene description to a VLM, prompting it to suggest initial placements and determine whether the scene motifs should be wall-aligned.
 The VLM is instructed to consider both explicit constraints from the input description and implicit constraints derived from common arrangements and usage patterns to generate a reasonable initial layout.
 The second stage refines the layout using an optimization solver.
 Inspired by Holodeck~\cite{yang2024holodeck}, we employ a grid-based depth-first search (DFS) solver.
 Starting with the scene motif that has the largest footprint, the solver iteratively refines placements by enforcing the following constraints: 1) scene motifs must be placed within the support region, 2) wall-aligned scene motifs must have their back against a wall and face into the room, and 3) there should be no overlap between scene motifs.
-The solver runs for a fixed time limit, using the best layout found as the final placement.
-We provide the formulation of the optimization problem in the supplement.
+The solver returns the first valid layout or otherwise the initial placement if a set time limit is exceeded.
+Finally, we apply a scene-level spatial optimizer to refine placements by eliminating mesh collisions and ensuring valid support.
+For each scene motif, we resolve collisions and support issues using relationship-aware rules and raycasting, making minimal adjustments while preserving hierarchy and layout.
+We provide the details for the layout optimization in \cref{sec:supp/implementation/layout_optimization}.

 These three steps\,---\,support region extraction, scene motif generation, and layout optimization\,---\,are repeated at each hierarchy level, from room-scale furniture arrangements to fine-grained small object placements on furniture surfaces.
 This unified framework ensures a structured and efficient generation process, preserving spatial coherence and physical validity across scales to produce complex indoor scenes with realistic object arrangements.